-In 1981, McElroy’s mean streak led to attempted murder.
+In 1981, McElroy’s mean streak went beyond bullying and violence to attempted murder.
 The attack concerned a local grocer, 70-year-old Ernest “Bo” Bowencamp, and a piece of candy that Bowencamp’s wife had accused McElroy’s daughter of shoplifting.
 Unwilling to let the matter drop, McElroy harassed the Bowencamps, leering at them from his pickup while parked outside their house and occasionally firing his shotgun into the air.
 Finally, McElroy approached the grocer while he stood on the loading dock behind his store and shot him.

 Bo Bowencamp survived the attack, but the town had had enough.
-David Baird, the newly-appointed prosecuting attorney for Nodaway County, managed to get the first-ever conviction against McElroy in the shooting of Bowencamp, but a judge released him on bond.
-After being released at a post-trial hearing, McElroy went to the D&G Tavern with a bayonet attached to M1 Garand rifle.
+David Baird, the newly-appointed prosecuting attorney for Nodaway County, managed to get the first-ever conviction against McElroy in the shooting of Bowencamp, but a judge released him on bond while awaiting appeal.
+McElroy's first move after being freed?
+He went to the D&G Tavern carrying a bayonet attached to an M1 Garand rifle.
 While sitting in the bar, McElroy began telling those around him exactly what he planned to do to Bowencamp–and none of it was pleasant.